Post Basic Bachelor in Nursing (PBBN): Career Path

 Scope

-The scope of a Post Basic Bachelor in Nursing (PBBN) program includes advanced nursing practice, leadership, and management in the healthcare industry.
-Graduates of the program will have the knowledge and skills to provide high-quality patient care in a variety of healthcare settings, as well as to assume leadership roles in the nursing profession.
+The scope of a Post-Basic Bachelor's in Nursing (PBBN) program includes advanced nursing practice, leadership, and management in the healthcare industry.
+Graduates of the program will have the knowledge and skills to provide high-quality patient care in a variety of healthcare settings and to assume leadership roles in the nursing profession.

-• Advanced nursing practice: Graduates will be able to provide advanced nursing care to patients in a variety of healthcare settings, including hospitals, clinics, and community-based settings.
+• Advanced nursing practice: Graduates can provide advanced nursing care to patients in various healthcare settings, including hospitals, clinics, and community-based settings.

-• Leadership and management: Graduates will be able to assume leadership roles in the healthcare industry, including management and supervision of other healthcare professionals.
+• Leadership and management: Graduates can assume leadership roles in the healthcare industry, including managing and supervising other healthcare professionals.

 • Specialization in a specific area of nursing: Graduates will have the opportunity to specialize in a specific area of nursing, such as critical care, pediatrics, or mental health.

-• Research: Graduates will be able to conduct research and will be able to critically evaluate and use research in their practice.
+• Research: Graduates can conduct research, critically evaluate it, and use it in practice.

 • Administration: Graduates will have knowledge and skills in nursing administration, including budgeting, staffing, and quality improvement.